coshxtanhx/TimeStampedWindowDecoupledQueue/README.md

   4. TS-interval https://doi.org/10.1145/2676726.2676963
   5. 2Dd https://arxiv.org/abs/1906.07105

-## Others
+## Miscellaneous
-All data structures are implemented in compliance with the C++ standard.
+* All data structures are implemented in compliance with the C++ standard.
-The ABA problem and dereferencing dangling pointers was avoided by using epoch-based reclamation.
+* The ABA problem and dereferencing dangling pointers was avoided by using epoch-based reclamation.